upacyxou/seal-hub-prover/README.md

 # SealHub Prover code

-The centralized prover that is used to generate ZK proofs for SealHub.
+The centralized prover that is used to generate ZK proofs for SealHub

 ## Deploying to cloud